AKSW/shacl-shapes/rules/accessible-building/README.md

 Also based on the mini-specification of the [Behindertenverband Leipzig e.V.](http://www.le-online.de/zeichenengl.htm).
 The entrance area is partly accessible for wheelchairs, if:
 * max.
 1 step or via ramp with max.
 12% gradient or
 * entrance door width: >= 70 cm

+## Local Support

+### for hearing impaired people

+A building has local support for hearing impaired people, if it is connected to a resource via buildaccess:localSupport and this method has a property buildaccess:supportForHearingImpairedAvailable with value `"true"^^xsd:boolean`.

+### for visually impaired people

+A building has local support for visually impaired people, if it is connected to a resource via buildaccess:localSupport and this method has a property buildaccess:supportForVisuallyImpairedAvailable with value `"true"^^xsd:boolean`.